lifting-bits/mcsema/README.md

 #### Step 2: Add your disassembler

-Currently IDA and BinaryNinja are supported for control-flow recovery, it's left as an exercise to the reader to install your disassembler of choice, but an example of installing BinaryNinja is provided (remember for Docker that paths need to be relative to where you built from):
+It's left as an exercise to the reader to install your disassembler of choice in the container, but an example of installing BinaryNinja is provided (remember for Docker that paths need to be relative to where you built from):
 ```
 ADD local-relative/path/to/binaryninja/ /root/binaryninja/
 ADD local-relative/path/to/.binaryninja/ /root/.binaryninja/ # <- Make sure there's no `lastrun` file